Annexation of Goa: Air raids over Goa

 The first Indian raid was led by Wing Commander N.B.
 Menon on 18 December on the Dabolim Airport using 12 English Electric Canberra aircraft.
 63,000 pounds of explosives were dropped within minutes, completely destroying the runway.
 In line with the mandate given by the Air Command, structures and facilities at the airfield were left undamaged.

 The second Indian raid was conducted on the same target by eight Canberras led by Wing Commander Surinder Singh, again leaving the airport's terminal and other buildings untouched.
 Two civilian transport aircraft—a Lockheed Constellation belonging to the Portuguese airline TAP and a Douglas DC-4 belonging to the Goan airline TAIP—were parked on the apron.
 On the night of 18 December, the Portuguese used both aircraft to evacuate the families of some government and military officials after airport workers had hastily recovered part of the heavily damaged runway that evening.
 The first aircraft to leave was the TAP Constellation, commanded by Manuel Correia Reis, which took off using only 700 metres; debris from the runway damaged the fuselage, causing 25 holes and a flat tire.
 To make the 'short take-off' possible, the pilots had jettisoned all the extra seats and other unwanted equipment.
 The TAIP DC-4 then also took off, piloted by TAIP Director Major Solano de Almeida.
 The two aircraft successfully used the cover of night and very low altitudes to break through Indian aerial patrols and escape to Karachi, Pakistan.

-A third Indian raid was carried out by six Hawker Hunters, successfully targeting the wireless station at Bambolim with rockets and gun cannons.
+A third Indian raid was carried out by six Hawker Hunters, successfully targeting the wireless station at Bambolim with rockets and autocannons.

 The mandate to support ground troops was served by the de Havilland Vampires of No. 45 squadron, which patrolled the sector but did not receive any requests into action.
 In an incident of friendly fire, two Vampires fired rockets into the positions of the 2nd Sikh Light Infantry, injuring two soldiers, while elsewhere, Indian ground troops mistakenly opened fire on an IAF T-6 Texan, causing minimal damage.

 In later years, commentators have maintained that India's intense air strikes against the airfields were uncalled-for, since none of the targeted airports had any military capabilities and they did not cater to any military aircraft.
 As such, the airfields were defenceless civilian targets.
 The Indian navy continues to control the Dabolim Airport, although it is also once more used as a civilian airport.